qaisjp/comm2-report/chapters/30-design/0000-existing.md

 - retrieving metadata and other info about an individual project - https://warehouse.readthedocs.io/api-reference/stats/#get--stats-
 - retrieving metadata and other info about a specific version of an individual project - https://warehouse.readthedocs.io/api-reference/json/#get--pypi--project_name---version--json
 - retrieving stats: total size of all packages, and size of top packages - https://warehouse.readthedocs.io/api-reference/stats/#get--stats-

+## GitHub (github.com)

+GitHub has two main APIs, REST API v3 and GraphQL API v4, and also supports push messages via "webhooks".[^GitHubAPILinks]

+Their documentation describes why GitHub uses GraphQL:

+> "GitHub chose GraphQL for our API v4 because it offers significantly more flexibility for our integrators.
+The ability to define precisely the data you want—and only the data you want—is a powerful advantage over the REST API v3 endpoints.
+GraphQL lets you replace multiple REST requests with a single call to fetch the data you specify." [@GitHubGraphQLAPI]

+[^GitHubAPILinks]: Detailed information on these APIs can be found at https://developer.github.com/v3/, https://developer.github.com/v4/ and https://developer.github.com/webhooks/

+This has clear development and performance benefits:

+- we can "dogfood" more aggressively (dogfooding is discussed further in [@sec:design-api])
+- a single request can be called for all the data needed, which results in faster load times for the user
+- less _contributor_ time needs to be spent creating endpoints to provide bulk data

+Despite GraphQL being very powerful, we have adopted to build a simpler REST-based API.
+This is because GraphQL is quite difficult to setup and prototype with, especially when fleshing out a brand new API.

+Talk about scoping

+talk about primer grid - responsiveness. bootstrap has this. the reason we chose primer is because it's the backbone of github, and our service follows a similar format to github, so we have all the necessity taxonomies available. also bootstrap 4 requires jquery (explain why jquery is bad and unnecessary today), and that we're waiting for bootstrap 5 which does not use jquery.